 Thinking of purchasing bamboo flooring?
-A quick guide to the benefits and disadvantages.
+A quick guide to the benefits and disadvantages of bamboo flooring.

-1. Durability – Strand woven bamboo floors are many times harder and more dense than traditional hardwoods; in fact they’re the highest rated floors on the Janka Hardness Scale, the universally accepted test of hardness in wood.
-This means they stand up to kids, pets, and don’t look dented up after years of use.
+1. Durable – Strand woven bamboo floors offer a harder and denser material than traditional hardwoods.
+Bamboo floors receive the highest rating on the Janka Hardness Scale, the universally accepted test of wood hardness.
+They stand up to kids and pets and still look great after years of use.

-3. Eco-Friendliness - Bamboo floors are made from a highly renewable resource that is able to grow and mature in as little as 5-7 years.
-Compare that to many hardwood trees that can take more than 40 years to reach maturity.
+3. Eco-Friendly – Bamboo floors come from a highly renewable resource that matures in as little as 5-7 years.
+Many hardwood trees require more than 40 years to mature.

-4. Easy Maintenance – Bamboo floors come pre-finished and are as easy to maintain as any other pre-finished wood floor.
-You can usually get away with a quick sweep or vacuuming once a week to remove dust and dirt particles.
-About once a month you can lightly damp mop using a non-alkaline, non wax hardwood floor cleaner.
+4. Easy Maintenance – Bamboo floors come pre-finished and are as easy to maintain.
+Just a quick sweep or vacuum once a week to remove dust and dirt keeps them looking great.
+About once a month, lightly damp mop with a non-alkaline, non-wax wood floor cleaner.

 The CONS of bamboo flooring